-Every two years, The Royal School embarks on a major overseas expedition organised by a specialist company.
+Every two or three years, The Royal School embarks on a major overseas expedition organised by a specialist company.
 Young people are able to visit countries of the world often inaccessible to the ordinary traveller.
 One of the aims of the expedition is that pupils learn leadership skills and gain project management experience in a situation where they are primarily the architects of their own destiny; they are also responsible for fundraising.
 Former expeditions include trips to Ghana, Madagascar, Peru, Tanzania, Zambia/Botswana and Southern India.

 These expeditions unite two important themes in school life – physical adventurousness and charity work in the wider world.